oracle-livelabs/database/heatwave-machine-learning/create-dbs/create-dbs.md

-# Create MySQL Database HeatWave  and Cluster
+# Create MySQL Database HeatWave

 ## Introduction

 In this lab, you will create and configure a Virtual Cloud Network and a MySQL HeatWave Database System.
-Once the HeatWave Database is fully created,  you will add a HeatWave Cluster comprise of two or more HeatWave nodes to the system.

-_Estimated Time:_ 20 minutes
+_Estimated Time:_ 15 minutes

 ### Objectives